frcdesign/FRCDesign.org/docs/learning-course/stage1/1E/exercise3.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1e/shooter/a0.webp" style="width:100%">
       <figcaption>12.
-Finish your assembly by organizing the parts into folders and naming your replicates. </figcaption>
+Finish your assembly by organizing the parts into folders and naming your replicates.
+You can also insert and position the ball to visualize it. </figcaption>
     </figure>
   </div>